-Freeze brown sugar glazed ham in individual portions in Ziplock bags for up to 3 months.
-Leet thaw overnight in the refrigerator before serving.
+Freeze slices of baked ham in a freezer-safe resealable bag, for up to 3 months.
+Let it thaw overnight in the refrigerator before reheating and serving.

 If you make this recipe be sure to upload a photo in the comment section below or leave a rating.
 Enjoy!
 You can also jump to recipe.

 Your Brown Sugar Glazed Ham Recipe caught our attention, so we added it to our list.